 After your arrival, you need to ensure your legal status in Hungary.
 Depending on your home country, different rules apply.
 Generally, students outside the EU/EEA member states need to obtain a residence permit.
-This document is issued by the National Directorate-General for Aliens Policing, so check their website for more information.
+This document is issued by the National Directorate-General for Aliens Policing, so check their website for more information: www.bmbah.hu/index.php?lang=en

-Your university might also give you assistance with the visa and residence permit process, so ask your coordinator or your mentor (More information on Stipendium Hungaricum Mentor Programme - for further guidance.
+Your university might also assist you with the visa and residence permit process, so ask your coordinator or your mentor (more information on Stipendium Hungaricum Mentor Programme - for further guidance).